micleners/gatsby-contentful/README.md

 ## Startup Server

+Navigate into the folder you created your site in.

 `cd gatsby-contentful`

+Gatsby has it's own commands.
+If you're used to `npm run start`, don't fret, they aliased that for ya 😉

 `gatsby develop`

-Investigate the starter site.
-We're going to edit the main page and page-2 before creating contentful.
+Investigate the starter site!
+There are lots of starters available on the Gatsby website.
+For now we're going to start with the basic starter by editing the main page (index.js) and page-2 before creating contentful.

 ## Change index.js

-Update the file `pages/index.js` with the following:
+We're not going to change a whole lot here.
+The most important part is that the `<Link>` at the bottom of the page gets changed from `page-2` to `blogposts`.
+Update the file `pages/index.js` with the following.

 ```javascript
 import React from "react"